nap2000/docs/admin-logs.rst

+.. _logs:

 Logs
 ====

 .. contents::
  :local:

 You can get to the application log page by selecting the "log" menu on the form management page.
-The last 10,000 log entries are shown is is not currently possible to view older entries.
+The log entries are shown per month.
+These logs include security events such as password change and viewing of data as well as errors.
+A full list of event types is shown below.

 The page allows you to search for text in the logs and to select an event type, user or survey to filter on.